Signs of Spring in NYC Parks

 In early spring, piping plovers arrive on Rockaway Beach to court and nest.
 And it's not uncommon to see aerial courtship displays by red-tailed hawks in the beginning of spring.
 Ospreys also return to our parks in early spring to mate.
 These majestic birds mate for life and build their nests along coastlines, usually in very tall trees, and on light poles and utility poles.

 The crocus is one of the first spring bulbs to pop up in some of our parks.
-This year, this purple beauty was first spotted in Wave Hill's wild garden during the third week of February.
+Last year, this purple beauty was first spotted in Wave Hill's wild garden during the third week of February.
 A few days later, our friends at the High Line spotted blooming crocuses in the park.
 (Photo courtesy of Wave Hill)

 The cup-shaped flower vary in color: lilac, mauve, yellow, and white are most common.